Written by Molly Christina Maldonado, Mariana Bracetti Academy Charter School

 I was done with teaching.
 Five years in, I could manage a class of emotional middle school students, backwards plan unit and lessons, create and use data trackers, use technology, and set up a welcoming classroom.
-I could analyze data and respond with a PowerPoint, practice and exit-ticket that would get the job done well.
+I could analyze data and respond with a PowerPoint, practice an exit-ticket that would get the job done well.
 My students were great.
 I enjoyed and worked well with colleagues.
 Results were strong and consistent.
 I believed in education.
 Still, I was done.

-When I unexpectedly returned to teaching a year later, I was given second chance not only with the profession but with transforming the lives of my students.
+When I unexpectedly returned to teaching a year later, I was given a second chance not only with the profession but with transforming the lives of my students.
 For the next 3 – 4 years I experimented with a totally different mix of instructional methods and pedagogical approaches.
 Call it teacher as a facilitator, blended learning, student centered, flipped, or self-guided learning.
 What I was attempting to do had roots in many approaches, but I wasn’t tied to any particular method.
 What mattered most was this: my students needed to learn and grow in transformational ways and so did I.

 If you’ve ever tried to dramatically change the way things are done, you know it can be scary.
 Like taking off training wheels there will be falls, wobbly stops and starts, maybe even some tears.
 But, eventually, you and your students will start to get the hang of it.
 And the skills that you both acquire through the process can change everything.
 Here are 6 strategies I’ve discovered about trying something transformational with our students.

 1. Include Students in the Learning Process

 Students are our best resources for knowing what works.
 They also have the power to make the work we are doing wildly successful or dead in the water.
 I include my students in every step of the process.
 When I think I have a new idea, I run it by them for feedback.
 After we’ve tried something new, we openly discuss what worked and what didn’t.
 I share class and individual data with them and we reflect and hypothesize together about next steps.